michaelemery/staticanalysis/checker/nullness/checkerframework.md

 Version: checker-framework-2.3.0

-Nullness Checker Framework tests use the following checkers (fully qualifed names);
+Checker Framework tests in this module use the following checkers (fully qualifed names);

 1. org.checkerframework.checker.nullness.NullnessChecker